 Major in Theatre

 Whether your focus is acting, directing, playwriting, production or design, you'll have ample opportunity to practice your craft.
-As many as forty productions are staged each year in the multi-stage Theatre and Interpretation Center, with an equal number of student productions across campus.
+As many as forty productions are staged each year in the multi-stage Wirtz Center for the Performing Arts, with an equal number of student productions across campus.

 Our faculty have a rich collective of expertise, including history of the theatre, acting and directing, dance, music theatre, creative drama, storytelling, children's theatre, playwriting, stage management, and costume, set and light design.
 Many faculty members also work as professionals in productions in Chicago and nationally.